What is HAE

 Example of internal swelling – this is swelling of the colon

-HAE is difficult to diagnose due to its non-specific symptoms.
-Particularly in patients that only have abdominal attacks.
-If you have a family history of HAE or suspect these are your symptoms, the first step would be to see your family doctor and then be referred on to a specialist who deals with hereditary angioedema.
-A diagnosis of HAE is confirmed by two specific blood tests that confirm HAE: C1-inhibitor quantitative (antigenic) and C1-inhibitor functional.
+HAE is a rare condition and can be difficult to diagnose particularly in patients where there is no family history or who only have abdominal attacks.
+If you have family history of HAE or suspect these are your symptoms, the first step would be to see your family doctor and then be referred on to a specialist who deals with hereditary angioedema.
+A diagnosis of HAE is confirmed by a blood test that confirms HAE: a screening test for C4 (complement component 4) is usually done initially and if abnormal, C1-inhibitor quantitative (antigenic) and C1- inhibitor functional levels are performed.

 The most common form of the disease–Type I–is characterised by low quantitative levels of C1-inhibitor and affects about 85% of patients.

-Type III is a very rare recently documented form not due to deficiency of C1 INH.
+Type III is a very rare form not due to deficiency of C1 INH.
 It mainly affects females and is exacerbated by high oestrogen levels.
+Its is becoming clear that there are rare families who have a variety of genetic defects in the complement, contact and coagulation pathways that lead to a similar presentation to classical HAE.

 HAE Attack Triggers